Frequently Asked Questions

 Where can I find my local Catholic Charities office?

-Catholic Charities has more than 30 locations across the Archdiocese of Hartford – in Ansonia, Hartford, Meriden, Milford, New Haven, Newington, Torrington, and Waterbury.
+Catholic Charities has nearly 30 locations across the Archdiocese of Hartford in Hartford, Manchester, Meriden, New Haven, Newington, Torrington, and Waterbury.
 Catholic Charities also operates several group homes for adults with intellectual and developmental disabilities.
 More than 400 individuals work for Catholic Charities.
 They sincerely appreciate your support, interest, and prayers.

 Does Catholic Charities benefit non-Catholics, too?